Bronya-Rand/DDLCModTemplate2.0/game/README.md

 ### **renpy_patches.rpy**

-This file was introduced in Version 2.5.X of the mod template.
+This file was introduced in Version 3.0.0 of the mod template.
 It's purpose is to patch problematic code that can affect DDLC/DDLC mods on certain versions of Ren'Py that is tied to the Ren'Py engine itself.
-DO NOT MODIFY THIS FILE WHATSOEVER UNLESS YOU KNOW WHAT IS IN IT.

 ### **screens.rpy**